-The two die stack operation of WEL bit is detailed on Two Die Stack Operations Application Note.
+There is a limitation of four die stack operation of SUS bit is detailed on Four Die Stack Operations Application Note.

-7.1.8 Security Register Lock Bits (LB3, LB2, LB1) -Non-Volatile OTP Writable
+7.1.8 Security Register Lock Bits (LB3, LB2, LB1,SFDP) - Volatile/Non-Volatile OTP Writable

-The Security Register Lock Bits (LB3, LB2, LB1, SFDP Lock Bit) are non-volatile One Time Program (OTP) bits in Status Register (S13, S12, S11, S10) that provide the write protect control and status to the Security Registers.
+The Security Register Lock Bits (LB3, LB1,SFDP Lock Bit) are non-volatile One Time Program (OTP) bits in Status Register (S13, S12, S11,S10) that provide the write protect control and status to the Security Registers.
 The default state of LB[3:1] is 0, Security Registers are unlocked.
 LB[3:1] can be set to 1 individually using the Write Status Register instruction.
 LB[3:1] are One Time Programmable (OTP), once it's set to 1, the corresponding 256-Byte Security Register will become read-only permanently.